Unleash/unleash/website/docs/feature-flag-tutorials/python/examples.md

 ![Event Log in Unleash tracks every single change made to flags, similar to Git commit history.](/img/python-ex-logs.png)

-You can also retrieve event by using an API command below:
+You can also retrieve events by using the API command below:

 ```py
 import requests